 1. Music Tuition

-We currently run groups and workshops in Acoustic Guitar, Piano Keyboard, Bass-Guitar, Social Singing and Music Tech (all things electronic), and this list grows every month.
+We currently run groups and workshops in Acoustic Guitar, Piano Keyboard, Bass-Guitar, Social Singing and Open Music Lab (all things electronic), and this list grows every month.

 Our offering of music classes are open to all:

-All classes are taught by volunteers, with and without refugee status, and are always free.
+All classes are taught by volunteers and are ALWAYS FREE.

 2. Meet-Ups for Musicians

 In addition to these weekly classes, we also work in collaboration with other initiatives from the music industry and civil society to organize events and concerts.
 We seek to create opportunities that focus on people forging new connections and sharing information about all things musical in Berlin.
 There are a lot of talented musicians living in refugee camps and other isolated parts of this city and we want to empower them to become active participants in this city’s music scene.
-A regular meet-up called The Tent was founded in collaboration with a Syrian musician and CreAid and utilises existing musician meet-ups across the city in locations such as the Klingendes Museum and Noize Fabrik to support newcomer musicians in accessing the mainstream Berlin scene.
+A regular meet-up called The Tent was founded in collaboration with Syrian musician, Nabil Arbaain, and CreAid.
+This happens at different locations across the city (such as the Klingendes Museum in Wedding and Noize Fabrik in Alt-Treptow) to support newcomer musicians in accessing Berlin’s multi-layered cultural scene.

 Our ever-growing Open Music School network has helped us to understand that there is a further need for specific one-off and on-going workshops on a number of niche topics.
 In the future these will include hip-hop and rap workshops where newcomer artists can connect with established Berlin artists for advice and skill-sharing.
 Other topics such as how to find jobs within the music industry, funding, more music genres and technical specialties will follow as we listen and develop along with our community.